 Understanding and learning about God’s Word are the main goals of Bible study.
 However, Scripture meditation takes it a step further since it involves immersing ourselves in God’s Word, putting it to use in our lives, and letting it mold and transform us.

-How To Meditate On The Word Of God?
+How To Meditate On The Word Of God

 To meditate is to ponder what God has said to us in Scripture and to pray in the right frame of mind and heart.
-Scripture provides the fuel for both concentration and prayer.
+Scripture provides the fuel for both concentration and prayer—to help us fully mind God’s wonderful works.
 But what does meditation look like?
-At least five steps are provided in the Bible regarding how to meditate on God’s Word.
-We use meditation to concentrate, comprehend, recall, worship, and apply.

 1. Find A Peaceful Area